yggdrasil-network/yggdrasil-go/README.md

 ## How does it work?

-I'd rather not try to explain in the readme, but I describe it further in the [doc](doc/README.md) file, so you can check there if you're interested.
+I'd rather not try to explain in the readme, but I describe it further in the [doc](doc/README.md) file or the very draft of a [whitepaper](doc/Whitepaper.md), so you can check there if you're interested.
 Be warned that it's still not a very good explanation, but it at least gives a high-level overview and links to some relevant work by other people.
-I may try to write another document at some point, to thoroughly explain how everything works, if the need arises.

 ## License